hiteshradia/hplip/README.md

 This Repo is published Under the same License as HPLIP https://developers.hp.com/hp-linux-imaging-and-printing/IsHPLIPLicensed.html

-## NO LIABILITY for any consequences of using ths software
+## DISCLAIMER:- NO LIABILITY for any consequences of using ths software

+## Note
+**I have installed this on raspberry pi Zero W with raspbian OS lite andusing an HP 2300 series USB (non Wifi) Printer/ Scanner to Print and Scan over Wifi as a Shared Printer.
+Try this repo and report ansy issues you face.
+Pease include your Board, OS and Python/qt version with full logs when reporting, Enjoy/!**

 ## How to install hplip 3.20.9 on raspberry pi raspbian lite OS